 We’ll look at how to investigate knee injuries, treatment options, and healing methods, plus prevention tips to help reduce the risk of injury in the first place.

 Ultimately, I believe you don’t have to let knee pain keep you from enjoying life.

 To add to that, if you have sustained a knee injury recently or in the past, take comfort in knowing that there’s a wide range of treatment options and ways to get you back to your best self.

 How to Know if You Tore Something in Your Knee

-Overuse or misusage of the knee joint is a regular cause of knee injury.
+Overuse or misusage of the knee joint is a regular cause of knee injuries.

 Repeatedly engaging in activities without proper warm-up sessions or stretching can lead to over-stretched or bruised muscles and full-on torn knee ligaments and tendons (ouch!)

 Direct trauma from hard objects or blows to the knee, such as bats or clubs while playing cricket or golf, can also lead to severe knee injuries.

 Vehicle accidents or bike crashes often directly impact the knee, while sports like soccer, basketball, and skiing can lead to ACL tears when people land awkwardly, twisting the knee beyond its limit.

 Age-related bone degeneration also weakens ligaments over a more extended period, usually decades, without the individual knowing anything about it.
 This can lead to cartilage loss and soft tissue weakness in older people.